 What was interesting in the above experiment was that the skeptics were described as more often incorrectly indicating that the face was in fact a house.
 It suggests that disbelief in the paranormal meant that this bias was driving the way they perceived the image.
 There was a second experiment conducted again indicated a clear difference between the way the group of believers and skeptics perceived information.
 You can read the full study and results here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4482736/

 Remember expectation alters perception.
 You can go into an investigation thinking that because you are investigating the number 1 advertised most haunted location in the world that you are going to have an amazing night full of paranormal activity.
 What happens by the end of the night?
 You may have had a few things happen, but if it hasn't lived up to your expectations, you are going to walk away disappointed.
-Alternatively you may have someone who have never investigated before and was unaware of the 'hype' surrounding a location.
+Alternatively, you may have someone who has never investigated before and was unaware of the 'hype' surrounding a location.
 They don't have an expectation and have nothing to compare it to.
 If a few things happen no matter how small, they are likely to walk away pretty excited and intrigued.
 You have people walking in and experiencing the same thing, but their perception of how it went is completely different.

 It is important when it comes to the paranormal, to walk in with a clear mind free of expectation.
 If you set a bar high, it is going to be harder to reach.
 Open yourself up to the possibility that you could be wrong.
 Talk to your peers.
 Review the evidence.
 Remember things like a recording and in particular video recordings are usually an unbiased point of view that show things as a whole and as they really happened.
-Don't just review the evidence but play back your experience in your head as well and compare the two.
+Don't just review the evidence but playback your experience in your head as well and compare the two.
 You will also perceive things differently when you aren't in the heat on the moment running high on adrenaline.
 Hindsight can offer a lot of clarity.